 Within one hour, the agreement was signed.
-After another two hours, a more concise partnership agreement the EECMY used, the "Specific Agreement," was being discussed.
+After another two hours, a more concise partnership agreement of the EECMY, the "Specific Agreement," was being discussed.
 Once LCMS WM agreed to allow the EECMY to determine what agreements were appropriate to use for official partnership with their church, the meeting moved along quickly.
-After ten-plus years of conversation and at least four-five years of working with a three-page draft document that LCMS WM initiated with a posture clearly indicating to the EECMY who was in authority, it took only four months (from the discovery of the EECMY documents in January until the April meeting) to agree to move forward to sign a working agreement between the EECMY and LCMS WM.
+After 10-plus years of conversation and at least 4-5 years of working with a 3-page draft document that LCMS WM initiated with a posture clearly indicating to the EECMY who was in authority, it took only four months (from the discovery of the EECMY documents in January until the April meeting) to agree to move forward to sign a working agreement between the EECMY and LCMS WM.
 The simple equation shared earlier in the IMT's partnership definition captures this well: Shared Risk + Shared Responsibility = Shared Rewards.
-And each partner that shares brings the capacity it has and the wisdom it can offer, and it is enough.
-Partnerships.Are.Not.One.Way.
+Each partner brings the capacity it has and the wisdom it can offer, and it is enough.
+Partnerships.Are.Not.One.Direction.